 Jess Murray is Hope for Henry’s Director of Innovation & Expansion.
 A Certified Child Life Specialist since 2011, Jess most recently worked as the embedded Hope for Henry specialist at MedStar Georgetown University Hospital.
 Jess pursued a background in psychology after knowing she wanted to be a child life specialist at a young age.
 As a child, Jess’s sister was in and out of the hospital and as difficult as that was for Jess and her family, her memories are overwhelmingly positive because of the impact of the wonderful child life specialists they met during that time.
-Having worked on the frontlines to deliver Hope for Henry programs to children with cancer and other serious illnesses in Washington, DC, Jess became the Director of Innovation & Expansion in late 2017 and will now bring the benefits of Hope for Henry to kids in hospitals across the country.
+Having worked on the frontlines to deliver Hope for Henry programs to children with cancer and other serious illnesses in Washington, DC, Jess is an expert in understanding the need of children and the benefits that Hope for Henry brings to kids in hospitals across the country.

 Carolyn Schneiders Fung, CCLS